Muntaser009/My_Portfolio/README.md

 <img src="./img/disc_2.jpg" width=250 height=125>
 <img src="./img/layout.jpg" width=250 height=125>

-### LEED Certification for Cement Sheet Plant Project
+### "LEED Certification for Cement Sheet Plant Project"

 -  Facilitated the process to obtain **LEED certification** for the **Anwar Cement Sheet Limited** (ACSL) factory.
 -  Managed the submission of data for eco-friendly materials, energy efficiency, and waste reduction in compliance with LEED standards.